sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

 <details markdown="block" class="details-tree">
 <summary>iMMERSE Pro: Clarity</summary>

 Clarity is a shader based on the feature of similar name in Adobe's software suites.
-It has the objective of highlighting and reviving otherwise hidden details by changing the image contrast locally.
+It has the objective of highlighting and restoring otherwise hidden details by changing the image contrast locally.

 The main difference of Clarity when compared to other shaders is that it has lots of features to avoid haloing or other artifacts.